 - Debug symbols are available in the .elf file generated in the build directory. - Log messages will be output over a separate USB endpoint required) see I/O, Data Format and Commands for details.
-You can optionally enable logging via UART with the UART_LOGGING flag, but there may be a performance hit see the Makefile Options.
+You can optionally enable logging via UART with the DEFAULT_LOGGING_OUTPUT config option, but there may be a performance hit see the Makefile Options.